H2O (2002 film): Release

+Marketing

+A 100 feet huge cutout was kept at Kapali Theatre, Bangalore.

 Controversy

 The film became controversial due to its content as the activists from Karnataka and Tamil Nadu demanded the film to be banned.
 Upendra was forced to compromise by dubbing Tamil dialogues in the film into Kannada and vice versa, to appease linguistics sentiments on both sides.
-Scenes containing flags of political parties were deleted, before its re-release.
+Scenes containing flags of political parties were deleted before its re-release.
+The film's Tamil version was never released in Malaysia due to a rule that "any film that is likely to instigate enmity between two groups will not be given permission for screening."

 Critical reception

-The film received highly positive reviews upon release.
+The film received positive reviews upon release.
 Critics applauded the way Upendra had managed to narrate a sensitive matter like the Kaveri River water dispute in a commercial way.
+Sify wrote "On the whole Upendra and Co. have dished out a decent entertainer with a clear message that politicians are responsible for all troubles in our society".
+Indiainfo wrote "Though it is based on 'Cauvery water issue' where the two villages are the two states and represented by the two heroes.
+Cauvery is the core issue between them.
+Infact the subject is good but the treatment is superficial".

 Box-office performance

 H_{2}O completed 50 days of run in 28 theatres across Karnataka and also went on to complete 75 days of run in Bangalore, despite controversies and release in excessive number of theatres playing spoilsport.
 H_{2}O was a 'Semi Hit' at the box office.
 Although a commercial success, it turned out to be the least running film of Upendra till then in terms of long run by completing only 75 days of run.
 This was very less compared to his previous films like A (1998), Upendra (1999), Preethse (2000), all of which had completed more than 175 days of run.
 Unlike other Upendra films of that time, H_{2}O could not get a long run at the box office mainly due to negative controversies and temporary ban on the film.

 However, irrespective of its under-performance, the distributors and exhibitors made huge business from H_{2}O. Even though the distributors of H_{2}O earned huge profits and the film's collections were on par with other hit films of that time, it was termed as a flop by the media because of the film not reaching expectations.
 Producer Dhanraj went on a strike against Upendra demanding free call-sheet from him, stating that he had suffered huge losses from the movie.